Dear Apple, You Forgot Some Very Important

 Mooning has become a crucial part of our everyday lives.
 We do it when we need to get work done during the day, or when we're in a job interview.
 We do it when we're at a show, or when we're in need of downtime at home.
 We moon specific people or entire groups of friends.

-I'm talking, of course, about the non-nudity version of mooning: Turning on your iPhone's "Do Not Disturb" mode — and activating the little gray moon — for a disturbance-free lock screen.
+I'm talking, of course, about the non-nudity version of mooning: Turning on your iPhone's "Do Not Disturb" mode — and activating the little grey moon — for a disturbance-free lock screen.

 Advertisement